barryclark/jekyll-now/_posts/2020-12-20-Snowy-Mtns.md

 <img src="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/2020-12-20-Switchback-7-3.jpg?raw=true" style="max-height: 100%; max-width: 100%"/>

-This is the spot we pulled to the side of the road, the hairpin turn on the left.
+This is the spot where we pulled to the side of the road, the hairpin turn on the left.

 ___